tarantool/cartridge-cli/doc/commands/pack/rpm-deb.rst

     dependency_04<5,>=1.5.3

 Each line must describe a single dependency.
-For each dependency, you can specify the major or minor version, as well as the highest and lowest compatible versions.
+For each dependency, you can specify the major and minor version, as well as the highest and lowest compatible versions.